flo405/linux-gpo/README.md

 curl -fsSL https://raw.githubusercontent.com/lgpo-org/lgpod/main/scripts/install-lgpo.sh | sudo bash
 ```
 ### Enrollment
-An SHA-256 hash of your public key such as ```7a93be12cd34ef56ab78cd90ef12ab34cd56ef78ab90cd12ef34ab56cd78ef90``` will be displayed at the end of the install process.
-Copy this hash and paste it into your forked GitOps example repo's inventory/devices.yml file.
+Your public key's SHA-256 hash such as ```7a93be12cd34ef56ab78cd90ef12ab34cd56ef78ab90cd12ef34ab56cd78ef90``` will be displayed at the end of the install process.
+Copy this hash and paste it into your forked GitOps example repo's devices.yml file in the "inventory" folder to enroll the device.

 ### Dry-run, then apply